 At Dargaville High School we have been fortunate enough to receive sponsorship for a male and female student to participate on the Outward Bound course.
-Contact Mr Weight for further details and an application form.

 Many opportunities exist at the High School for learning.
 We believe field trips are an essential element in developing knowledge and understanding.
 All school trips will have written information and permission slip sent home with your child.
 Field trips have included:

 - Year 9 and Year 13 Camps – Peer support training